 Bloom Time: Summer to autumn

-Kohleria warszewiczii is a perennial plant, up to 2 feet (60 cm) tall, with an upright to spreading habit.
-Flowers are nodding, rich purple, with furry trumpets.
-The flowering period extends from summer through the autumn.
+Kohleria warszewiczii is a perennial plant with an upright to spreading habit.
+It grows up to 2 feet (60 cm) tall.
+Flowers are nodding, rich purple, and with furry trumpets.
+The flowering period extends from summer through the fall.

 How to Grow and Care